YTread Logo

 Feb 18, 2020

 Have you ever wanted to dive into the deepest parts of the ocean?
-Well, today you are going to have this opportunity!
-Now how good are you at holding your breath?
+Well, today you will have this opportunity!
+Now, how good are you at holding your breath?
 Not so good?
 Okay, do not worry.
-Come aboard my submersible craft and join me on the journey to the deep!
-Ready? let's dive!
-Right now, just below the surface, you see that life is thriving here.
-Fish and marine animals abound, and hello! — the swimmers are waving to us.
-But we won't be staying here for long.
+Climb aboard my submersible vessel and join me on the journey into the depths!
+Ready?
+Let's go diving!
+Right now, just beneath the surface, you see that life is thriving here.
+Fish and marine animals abound and hello! — the swimmers greet us.
+But we won't stay here for long.
 Bye bye!
-At 65 feet, there's a whole new world opening up before your eyes: shallow coral reefs loom beautifully not far offshore.
+At 20 meters, a whole new world opens before your eyes: shallow coral reefs rise beautifully not far from the coast.

 what would a trip to the mariana trench be like

 And hey, there are people here again!
-However, this time they are divers.
-The water pressure is not kind to divers without special equipment.
-130 feet is the depth at which we say goodbye even to recreational divers: it is the maximum allowed for them.
+However, this time it's the divers.
+The water pressure is not good for divers without special equipment.
+130 feet is the depth where we say goodbye even to recreational divers: it is the maximum allowed for them.
 Take care guys!
 200 feet, and here is the first orca!
-These whales inhabit the relatively shallow waters of almost all of the world's seas and oceans.
-Did you know that they are apex predators, by the way?
-It means that they have no natural enemies and no one can shoot them down.
-At 230 feet we encounter whale sharks, the largest known fish species, weighing up to 60 tons.
+These whales inhabit relatively shallow waters in almost all of the world's seas and oceans.
+By the way, did you know that they are the main predators?
+It means that they have no natural enemies and no one can kill them.
+At 230 feet we encountered whale sharks, the largest known species of fish, weighing up to 60 tons.

 what would a trip to the mariana trench be like